himani93/heimdall/README.md

 ---
 A logger for [Vapor: Web framework for swift](http://github.com/vapor/vapor)

+## :books: Documentation
-Heimdall writes the logs to file in the following format.
-It generates a tab separated file which can easily be opened in spread sheet software.

-Logs all request to ```logs.txt``` file created in the project root
+Heimdall writes the logs to a tab separated file which can easily be opened in spread sheet software.
+By default, it logs all requests in ```combined``` format to ```./logs.txt``` file created in the project root.

+Log format can be chosen from [Supported Formats](https://github.com/himani93/heimdall/blob/master/README.md#-supported)

+Requests can be logged in a custom file given the file path exists.

+## How to Use

 To use Heimdall with Vapor ```import Heimdall``` and append HeimdallProvider to list of avaiable providers.